-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to ustekinumab may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to ustekinumab in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your health care provider.

 What is ustekinumab?

-Ustekinumab (pronounced yoo stek in YOO mab) is a prescription medication used to treat moderate to severe psoriasis and Crohn’s disease, and active psoriatic arthritis.
-It reduces inflammation by blocking two proteins in the body.
+Ustekinumab (pronounced yoo stek in YOO mab) is a prescription medication used to treat moderate to severe psoriasis, Crohn’s disease, and active psoriatic arthritis.
 It is given as an infusion into a vein (IV) or as an injection under the skin.
 Ustekinumab is sold under the brand name Stelara®.

 How long does ustekinumab stay in the body?
 Should I stop taking it before I try to get pregnant?

-Individuals break down medicines at different rates.
-On average it takes about 15-46 days for one half of this medicine to leave the body.
-This means it can take between 2.5- 9 months before most of the medicine will be gone from the body.
+On average it takes between 2.5 – 9 months before most of the medication will be gone from the body.
 However, it may take longer to clear from the body in some people who have been on ustekinumab for a long period of time.

 Can taking ustekinumab make it more difficult for me to become pregnant?